rommapp/romm/DEVELOPER-SETUP.md

 # Environment setup

+## Mocking RomM structure

-## Create the mock structure with at least one rom for manually testing
+### - Create the mock structure with at least one rom and empty config for manual testing

 ```sh
 mkdir -p romm_mock/library/roms/switch